amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 # Core ES6 Features

-You can test all this code snippets on your browser console!
+You can test all these code snippets on your browser console!

 {% img /images/javascript-es6-classes-on-browser-console.png "Testing Javascript ES6 classes on browser console" %}